pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: scroll

-      | :sl:`shift the Surface image in place`
+      | :sl:`shift the surface image in place`
       | :sg:`scroll(dx=0, dy=0, /) -> None`

       Move the image by dx pixels right and dy pixels down. dx and dy may be negative for left and up scrolls respectively.
-Areas of the Surface that are not overwritten retain their original pixel values.
+Areas of the surface that are not overwritten retain their original pixel values.
 Scrolling is contained by the Surface clip area.
-It is safe to have dx and dy values that exceed the Surface size.
+It is safe to have dx and dy values that exceed the surface size.

       .. versionaddedold:: 1.9